TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 |javax.jdo.option.ConnectionUserName| The user name to use to connect to a Hive Metastore database.|
 |javax.jdo.option.ConnectionPassword| The password to use to connect to a Hive Metastore database.|

-From a SnappyData cluster, you can access and query the Hive tables using a Snappy Session.
+From a TIBCO ComputeDB cluster, you can access and query the Hive tables using a Snappy Session.
 After establishing a connection with the Metastore, you can do the following:

-*	Import Hive tables defined in an external Hive catalog into SnappyData catalog tables.
+*	Import Hive tables defined in an external Hive catalog into TIBCO ComputeDB catalog tables.
-*	Use Hive tables as external tables for queries, including joins with tables defined in the SnappyData catalog.
+*	Use Hive tables as external tables for queries, including joins with tables defined in the TIBCO ComputeDB catalog.
 *	Query the Hive tables.
 *	Define new Hive tables in an external Hive catalog.